You are using an older version of Internet Explorer that is not supported on this site. Please upgrade for the best experience.

 Hold your baby skin-to-skin immediately after birth.
 Let your baby explore and crawl to the breast in the first hour after birth; it’s amazing what they already know to do!
 Even drops of colostrum (early breastmilk) every few hours will sustain your baby for the first day.

 By the second night, you will begin to see increasing wakefulness.
-Your baby may “cluster” feed (often at night) and may be fussy at times.
+Your baby may cluster feed - feed frequently - and may be fussy at times.
 Many mothers feel that cluster feeding happens because the breastmilk isn’t in yet and the baby is starving.
-Actually, it is just normal newborn behavior.
+But cluster feeding is normal infant behavior and is temporary.
+Your baby will begin to feed more regularly and sleep in longer intervals (1-1/2 - 3 hours) over time.

-Skin-to-skin can help to calm your baby.
+Skin-to-skin contact during breastfeeding can help to calm your baby.
 Limit visitors and nap when your baby naps during the day, so you are rested for the nights of cluster feeding.
 Know that cluster feeding is temporary and lasts for only a couple of weeks.

 2. Be consistent